total-typescript/total-typescript-book/book-content/book.md

 These are just some of the options provided by the Quick Fix menu.
 There's so much you can achieve with them, and we're only scratching the surface.
 Keep exploring and experimenting to discover their full potential!

-# 03. TypeScript's Place in the Build Process
+# 03. TypeScript In The Development Pipeline

-We've briefly explored the relationship between JavaScript and TypeScript, but now it's time to go a bit deeper.
-In this chapter we'll get the TypeScript compiler set up and running, and examine how it fits into the development pipeline.
+We've explored the relationship between JavaScript and TypeScript, and also how TypeScript improves your life as a developer.
+But let's go a bit deeper.
+In this chapter we'll get the TypeScript CLI up and running, and see how it fits into the development pipeline.

-For this section we'll be looking at using TypeScript to build a web application.
+As an example, we'll be looking at using TypeScript to build a web application.
 But TypeScript can also be used anywhere JavaScript can - in a Node, Electron, React Native or any other app.

 ## The Problem with TypeScript in the Browser